 - For Compression, accept the default compression quality value or specify a different value.

 Compression is available only if the format is JPEG or MIXED.
 (PNG formats are not compressed.)
 Values between 0 and 100 can be used.
 Higher values result in a larger file sizes with higher quality imagery.
 Lower values result in smaller file sizes with lower quality imagery.
 The default value is 75.

-- Choose how to build the cache.
+- Under Options, choose how to build the cache.